deansasek/Aqueduct/README.md

 **Vulkan Tutorial Project**

 Vulkan project based upon https://vulkan-tutorial.com/, with minor changes to the guide:
-- Pascal case functions & variables
+- Functions & variables changed from lower camel case to pascal case.
-- Common headers moved into a "Common" header file to reduce bloat
+- Common headers moved into a "Common" header file to reduce bloat.
-- All engine specific functions moved into an "Engine" namespace, with an unused "Renderer" namespace
+- All engine specific functions moved into an "Engine" namespace, with an unused "Renderer" namespace.
-- Switched GLFW for SDL2
+- Switched GLFW for SDL2.